 — How the Earth was Made, History Channel, 2007

-The world around us is in constant motion, but at a scale we cannot appreciate and at a rate that makes the growth of even the largest tree seem downright manic.
-A slight spoiler alert (though you won’t be around to see it): Over the next tens of millions of years the African plate will continue north, closing up the Mediterranean Sea, and mountains will undulate and ripple over the European continent in a slow-moving impact not unlike ripples in a pond.
+Here’s a slight spoiler alert (though you won’t be around to see it): Over the next tens of millions of years the African plate will continue north, closing up the Mediterranean Sea, and mountains will undulate and ripple over the European continent in a slow-moving impact not unlike ripples in a pond.
 And as the Pacific plate continues to rub against the North American plate, Los Angeles (ever creeping northward) will one day emerge across the bay from San Francisco.
 The entire US West Coast is a dynamic construction zone.
 In the words of Kirk Johnson, Director of the Smithsonian’s Museum of Natural History, “the West Coast is the most recent addition in the great continental construction project that built North America.”

 Strings of islands [moved] up from the Pacific, smacking into North America over millions of years.
 These traveling land masses radically reshaped our Pacific coastline….
 It was a titanic geological logjam that grafted thousands of miles of new coastline onto our continent, and still had enough power to push up the spectacular coastal mountain ranges of Alaska and British Columbia.

-A sad consequence of these discoveries is that there was no Atlantis, nor could there have been, outside of Plato’s imagination.
-Plate tectonics provides the irrefutable proof.
-Even I believed in the existence of Atlantis in my youth, but the simple fact is that the past twelve thousand years (and that is the timetable that would be in question) only represents about a thousand feet of movement in terms of plate tectonics, not quite enough space for even a peninsula (much less an island or continent) to arise or sink between Europe, North America OR the Mediterranean in that amount of time, and really at this point pretty much all of the continental drift over the past 300 MILLION YEARS can be easily reconstructed and accounted for.
+An unintended consequence of plate tectonics is realization that there probably was no Atlantis, outside of Plato’s imagination.
+I believed in the existence of Atlantis in my youth, but the simple fact is that the timetable that would be in question (12,000 years, give or take) only represents about a thousand feet of movement in terms of plate tectonics, not quite enough space for even a peninsula (much less an island or continent) to arise or sink between Europe, North America OR the Mediterranean in that amount of time, and really at this point pretty much all of the continental drift over the past 300 MILLION YEARS can be easily reconstructed and accounted for.

-Today the closest distance from North America to Europe is 2100 miles… our entire existence as a species is so brief that it only accounts for the most recent THREE miles of that distance.
-Three miles of twenty-one hundred: that’s 0.15%.
-Sure, there have been ice ages in the past several tens of thousands of years — the most recent of which created land bridges across various landmasses and accommodated the spread of our species — but PLATE TECTONICS plays out on a scale of not tens of thousands of years but tens of millions, a scale so gradual that it has never once had a chance to impact our species, and in fact went completely unnoticed by humans before our technology developed to observe it in the 1940s.
+Our entire existence as a species is so brief that it only accounts for about 3 miles of plate tectonic movement (200,000+ years averages to 16,667 feet, or 3.1 miles of drift).
+Today the closest distance from North America to Europe is 2100 miles; so our 3 miles of 2100 accounts for only 0.15% of the distance.
+Sure, there have been ice ages that have impacted our species in the past several tens of thousands of years — the most recent of which created land bridges across various landmasses and accommodated the spread of our species — but PLATE TECTONICS plays out on a scale of not tens of thousands of years but tens of millions, a scale so gradual that it has never once had a chance to impact our species, and in fact went completely unnoticed by humans before our technology developed to observe it in the 1940s.

 Today, if I were to drive a few miles to the east I’d find the beach there, as I would yesterday, and the day before that, and even last year, or the day I moved here in 1989.
 But as imperceptible as it would seem in 1989, that beach was one to two feet closer to the African continent than it is today.
 Multiply the inches by millenia and 250 million years ago, instead of the familiar beach I would have found Senegal there, along with the entire expanse of Africa.
 The Atlantic Ocean was born 200 million years ago, before then I could have walked from my house to West Africa in a single afternoon.
 Or turning north I could have gone to hike the Appalachians, which then at their peak would have been stunningly tall and volatile… truly, not unlike an Argentine mistress.